rankers/hashing-caching-presentation/README.md

 Access on localhost:8080

+Press 's' to show speaker view in a separate window

 ## Content

 1. See index.html for markdown formatted content.
 All slides are in line markdown separated text